aleqkzander/Compare-String/README.md

-# Compare-String
+# String-Compare

-Simply compare two strings and show a score
+A windows-forms app two compare two strings and show a score